Massage persimmons to bring out sweetness and preserve them

 Cut off the stem and string.
 Some people use a rolling pin to gently flatten the persimmons.
 Pack them in airtight containers for your pantry or give them to deserving friends -- these are not dried apricots that can last for months, so go ahead and enjoy them within a few weeks.
 Ready to try this?
 Plant a Hachiya persimmon tree if you live in USDA zones 7-9; at maturity the tree will give you 330-660 fruits.
 Lots of luscious, vitamin-packed fruit to dry, eat, and share.
 For more information about massaging persimmons in hoshigaki, read the Los Angeles Times article about the hoshigaki revival.
 Placer County, California is a leader in this, thanks to the Japanese immigrant families and the University of California.

 HOW TO DRY PERSIMMONS IN A DEHYDRATOR

-Persimmons are also delicious when sliced and dried in our Excalibur and Nesco food dehydrators.
+Persimmons are also delicious when sliced and dried in our Excalibur food dehydrators.
 We don't know why, but the drying removes the bitter tannin, leaving an almost melony flavor in the fruit.
 Find a drying recipe here.
 Photo credits: Coniferconifer and David Karp.